Updated on August 30th, 2022 by Bob Ciura

 About this best dividend stock selection’s author: Ben Reynolds founded Sure Dividend in 2014.
 Reynolds has long held a passion for business in general and investing in particular.
 He graduated Summa Cum Laude with a bachelor’s degree in Finance and a minor in Chinese studies from The University of Houston.
 Today, Reynolds enjoys watching movies, reading, and exercising (not at the same time) in his spare time.

-High yield stocks are attractive for investors, particularly retirees, due to their higher income payouts.
+Dividend stocks are attractive for investors, particularly retirees, due to their income payouts.
 But investors need to research each individual stock before buying, to make sure the dividend payout is sustainable.
 This is especially true in an uncertain economic climate.
-Many high-yield stocks cut or suspended their dividends in 2020 due to the coronavirus pandemic.
+For example, many high-yield stocks cut or suspended their dividends in 2020 due to the coronavirus pandemic.

 The 11 stocks in this article all have leadership positions in their respective industries, along with durable competitive advantages.
 They also have strong earnings to support their hefty dividends, which will help secure the dividend even in an economic downturn.
 As a result, these are top stocks for investors to start their retirement portfolios.